-As of now, Chester said Bitwage's main line of business on the payments side is processing cross-border wage payments for contingent IT developers, many in Brazil, working for U.S. employers.
+As of now, Chester said Bitwage's main line of business on the payments side is processing cross-border wage payment transactions for contingent IT developers, many in Brazil, working for U.S. employers.

 Bitwage also uses the blockchain cryptocurrency, bitcoin, to offer benefits to workers, such as retirement or investment accounts.

 On the payments side, Bitwage moves money around using bitcoin and then converts the bitcoin into the local currency to pay workers, at what the company says is a lower cost than moving the money conventionally.

 At the same time, Bitwage uses blockchain to verify gig economy workers' credentials and work history data.

 The company has its own compliance program and a compliance officer, a Brazilian lawyer.